 su without specifying anything after the command.

 sudo or anything like that.
-Instead, the root user's password has to be known and used to log in with.
-Furthermore, other ways of gaining root do not have the benefit of getting access to the root home directory and root environment.
+Instead, you're asked to enter the root user's password, as you're literally logging into it.
+Furthermore, other ways of gaining root access do not have the benefit of also getting access to the root home directory and root environment.

-su in the shell.
-Instead of telling the system to "switch users" directly, you're telling it to run the “su” command as root.
-When
+su in the shell, save for one crucial difference: instead of telling the system to "switch users" directly, you're telling it to run the

 sudo su is run, ".profile," ".bashrc" and "/etc/profile" will be started, much like running

 su root).
-This is because if any command is run with
+If any command is run with

-sudo in front of it, it’s a command that is given root privileges.
+sudo in front of it, it is given root privileges.

-sudo su is by requesting the current user's password.
-This makes it possible to gain root without the root password which increases security.
+sudo su by requesting the current user's password, which makes it possible to gain root without the root password.

 sudo -i is virtually the same as the